axelvaldez/radical-companies/_posts/escape-from-freedom/2024-12-22-escape-from-freedom.markdown

  <p>This is so because the Fiat impulse of treating people without power like children.
 Religion is a big part of the process and why we include it in the Fiat system</p>
  <br>
  <div class="_citation">
-  <p>Man represents the irrational passions of destructiveness, hate, envy, revenge; he worships power, money, the sovereign state, the nation.</p>
+  <p>Man represents the irrational passions of destructiveness, hate, envy, revenge; [however] he worships power, money, the sovereign state, the nation.</p>
  </div>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">